faceoff1/magic_ball-ruby/README.md

 <h1>"Magic 8 Ball"</h1>
-Magic Ball - this is a console game, where you can get the answer to your question!
+Magic Ball - a console game, where you can get the answer to your question!

 The program is written in Ruby